Pagan & Magickal Terms and Definitions

 Asperger: a bundle of fresh herbs used to sprinkle purifying water around the circle; also, the person using the herb bundle.

-Astral Projection: the art of "leaving one's body" whereby someone in a trance state visits other locations or realms.
-This is thought of as traveling into the astral plane which is generally conceived as a parallel world unseen in our world of form.
+Astral Projection: also called astral traveling; the art of "leaving one's body" while in a trance state to visit other locations or realms astrally, or "in spirit."
+Traveling into the astral plane, generally understood as a parallel world unseen in our world of form.
 Studies have shown an individual successfully astral projecting can be seen and heard by a non-projecting individual on this plane, giving credit to this ability.

 Aura: a single or multi-colored light produced by heat energy and electromagnetic energy that emanates from all objects.
-It's claimed that the ability to see an aura can be developed and used to help in understanding a person's state of health and personality.
+Some believe the ability to physically see an aura can be developed and used to help in understanding a person's state of health and personality.
 Some schools of thought count several layers of auras, though only the one is currently backed by modern science.

-Balefire: an outdoor ritual fire (or a sacred bonfire).
+Balefire: an outdoor ritual fire (or a sacred bonfire); most commonly used for Beltane, Midsummer, and Yule rituals and festivities.

 Besom: a magickally charged broom generally used to sweep away negative energies.
 Sometimes used for home protection by placing above a door or window.